lukeczapla/opencl/README.md

 I left the MacOSX x86_64-compiled "mult" executable for anyone with a Mac who just hopes it work and wants to see.

+## Questions / Essay Ideas - so if you run it 20 times what do you expect?